kagenidennis/Projects/README.md

 # Projects
-Repository containing portfolio of data science projects completed by me for academic, self-learning, and fun.
+Repository containing portfolio of computer science projects completed by me for academic, self-learning, and fun.

 # Contents
 1. Causal Inference